obadakhalili/tinygrad-tensor-puzzles/README.md

 ## Start

 To start, install the dependencies using pipenv with `pipenv install` or using pip with `pip install -r requirements.txt`.
+Then head to `src/puzzles.ipynb` after you have read the Rules and Notes sections below and start coding!

 ## Rules